 Here are 8 salon marketing ideas and strategies that will help you win more clients and keep your loyal ones for the lifetime of your business.

-Salon Marketing Idea #1: Have a Website With Style
+Salon Marketing Idea #1: Create a Website With Style

 A great hair style makes a strong first impression – it’s a major part of the appeal.